larskarlitski/gvariant.js/README.md

 A JavaScript implementation of the GVariant serialization specification.
 It maps serialized GVariants to native JavaScript values.

-Only a reader is implemented at the moment.
-It can only handle little-endian data in normal form.

 ```javascript
 var gvariant = require('gvariant');